Jocelyne Alloucherie

-Jocelyne Alloucherie, OC (born February 8, 1947) is a Canadian sculptor who explores the relationships between sculpture, architecture and photography through installations.
+Jocelyne Alloucherie, OC (born February 8, 1947) is a Canadian installation artist who explores the relationships between sculpture, architecture and photography through her work.

 Career

 Born in Mont-Apica, Quebec, she spent many of her early years in Chicoutimi and moved to Quebec City before 1961.
 She studied for short periods at the Ecole des Beaux-Arts, Quebec between 1961 and 1965.
-She studied visual arts at Laval University and graduated with her B.F.A.
-(1971–73).
+She studied visual arts at Laval University from 1970 to 1973, graduating with her B.F.A.
 She held a solo show of her work at the Musee du Quebec in 1973.
 In 1974, she began teaching plastic arts courses at Laval University part-time, while devoting her free time to her own art.
 She received a Master of Fine Arts degree in 1981 from Concordia University.
-She has taught visual arts and art history at the Laval University, the Université du Québec à Montréal, Concordia University and the University of Ottawa.
+She has spent over thirty years practicing and teaching visual arts and art history at the Laval University, the Université du Québec à Montréal, Concordia University, and the University of Ottawa.

 Jocelyne Alloucherie offered some reflections on the development of her work in the exhibit guide to Climats (Climates) held at the Carleton University Art Gallery in 2010: